NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-1-introduction.md

 Nextflow and will, through it, give you an overview of how Nextflow does things.
 The idea is that you should have a rough idea of both Snakemake and Nextflow, so that you may continue in what manner you think suits you the best.

+This tutorial depends on files from the course GitHub repo.
+Take a look at the [setup](pre-course-setup) for instructions on how to set it up if you haven't done so already, then open up a terminal and go to `workshop-reproducible-research/tutorials/nextflow` and activate your `nextflow-env` Conda environment.